 For his book, "A Daughter of the Middle West," Hamlin Garland received the Pulitzer prize, for the best book of biography produced in 1921 and for his book, "A Son of the Middle Border", he was elected a member of the Amer-ican Academy of Arts and Letters.
 These facts are interesting to Forest Hills people because Mr. Garland will be the speaker at the Women's Club on the afternoon of Feb.
-5, on the subject "Personal Reminiscensees of Famous English Authors" English Authors.
+5, on the subject "Personal Reminiscensces of Famous English Authors" English Authors.

-Mrs. Edna Stoll Sauer will sing a group of songs with Mrs. E. M. Guyon at the piano.
+Mrs. Edna Stoll Sauer will sing a group of songs with

+Mrs. E. M. Guyon at the piano.
 The current readings chapter will meet on Feb.
-13, at 2:30 m., when Arthur Guiterman will speak on "Literary Fads. p. m., when Arthur Guiterman will speak on Likewight Alden This interesting talk will be heard at the home of Mrs. Alden His interesting talk will be heard at the home of Mrs. Alden H. Vose, 97 Continental Avenue, and Mrs. M. J. Dannett will be the assistant hostess.
-Mrs. Eugene Schoen will speak about "The Drama of the Moscow Players" before the same chapter. on the afternoon of Feb.
-27, at the home of Mrs. Anna C. Boyd, 7 Greenway Terraces, with Mrs. Rowland H. Smith assistant hostess.
+13, at 2 30 p. m., when Arthur Guiterman will speak on "Literary Fad.
+This interesting talk will be heard at the home of Mrs. Alden H. Vose, 97 Continental Avenue, and Mrs. M. J. Dannett will be the assistant hostess.
+Mrs. Eugene Schoen will speak about "The Drama of the Moscow Players" before the same chapter, on the afternoon of Feb.
+27, at the home of Mrs. Anna C. Boyd, 7 Greenway Terraces, with Mrs. Rowland H Smith assistant hostess.

-The philanthropic chapter will meet at the home of the chairman, Mrs. Augustine J. Wilson, 80 Ascan Avenue, on the afternoon of Feb.
+The philanthropic chapter will meet at the home of the chairman, Mrs. Augustine J. Wilson, 80 Ascan Avenue, 🚥 the afternoon of Feb.
 21.